monistode/ISA-docs/CISC_register.md

 Multiply `%REG1` by `[%REG2+$OFF]` and store the result in `%REG1` `%REG1 *= [%REG2+$OFF]`

+Reset the flag register, The CF and OF are set when the result cannot fit in the operands size.

 # DIV `%REG1`, `%REG2`
 `01101100` - 2 bytes

 Divide `%REG1` by `%REG2` and store the result in `%REG1` `%REG1 /= %REG2`

+Reset the flag register, and set the `ZF` to 0 if the result is truly 0 (and not rounded).

+If zero division is encountered, set the result, the `CF` and `OF` to all-1's and the rest of the flags to 0.

 # DIV `%REG1`, `[%REG2]`
 `01101101` - 2 bytes